Firesphere/silverstripe-rangefield/Readme.md

 | ShowPips | true | setShowPips() | Show pips |
 | Snap | false | setSnap() | Snap to the range-set values instead of fluent |

+*: These items can be set in the construct/create method

 # Known issues